-It may happen sometimes in the night that what appears to be the Moon may turn out to be a bulb of light.
+Now that we have electric lights, certain moths might mistake the light of a bulb for the actual moon.
 Even a candle could be mistaken for the Moon.
-Having come in close proximity of such a source of light and to keep tiny dots of shadow centered on its eyes the moth keeps on flying around the light.
+Having come in close proximity to such a source of light and to keep the tiny dots of shadow centered on its eyes, the moth keeps on flying around the light.
 Only then the shadow can be kept constantly centered on those spots in the eyes.
-But, when flying around in circles some moths collide with the electric bulb — and if there happens to be a candle instead of electric bulb then they instantly burn to death.
+However, when flying around in circles, some moths collide with the electric bulb.
+If the bulb is too hot, or if the source of light happens to be a candle instead of an electric bulb, then the moths instantly burn to death.

 - How do insects like mosquitoes and bees infect us through their sting or bite?

 - How does cockroach easily avoid a swipe?
 Which organ forewarns it about the attack?